druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 ## 7. ElasticNetCV

- - ElasticNet is linear regression with L1 and L2 [regularization](https://en.wikipedia.org/wiki/Regularization_(mathematics)) (2 hyperparameters)
+ - ElasticNet is linear regression with L1 and L2 [regularization](https://en.wikipedia.org/wiki/Regularization_(mathematics)) (2 hyperparameters).
  - When we use regularization, we need to scale our data so that the coefficient penalty has a similar impact across features.
 We use a pipeline with RobustScaler for scaling.
  - Fit a model and extract hyperparameters from the fitted model.
- - Then we do cross_val_score with reported hyperparams (There doesn't appear to be a way to extract the score from the fitted model without refitting)
+ - Then we do `cross_val_score` with reported hyperparams (There doesn't appear to be a way to extract the score from the fitted model without refitting)
- - Verbose output reports 130 tasks, for full grid search on 10 folds expect 13x9x10=1170.
+ - Verbose output reports 130 tasks, for full grid search on 10 folds we would expect 13x9x10=1170.
 Apparently a clever optimization.
  - Note the modest reduction in RMSE vs. linear regression without regularization.

 ```python